Perturbation of eigenvalues of the Klein-Gordon operators: Perturbations of spectra, general theory

-A typical situation is to have \(H,G,G_0,v\) as in Theorem \ref{spectrality} and then add a perturbation \(\delta g\), measured by \(G_0\).
-We have the following result. \begin{cor} Let \(H,G,G_0,v,b\) be as in Theorem \ref{spectrality} and let \(\delta g\) be a symmetric form satisfying
+A typical situation is to have \(H_0,H,G,G_0,v\) as in Theorem \ref{spectrality} and then add a perturbation \(\delta g\), measured by \(G_0\).
+We have the following result. \begin{corollary} Let \(H,G,G_0,v,b\) be as in Theorem \ref{spectrality}, assume that $H_0$ is selfadjoint, and let \(\delta g\) be a symmetric form satisfying

 Then \eqref{deltag} holds with